ValueChainHackers/IT-Status/README.md

 A lightweight, auto-updating **status dashboard** for the Value Chain Hackers infrastructure.
 Built with [Quarto Dashboards](https://quarto.org/docs/dashboards/) and published automatically via **GitHub Actions** + **GitHub Pages**.

+Task is bulletpoint list;

+In october we'll have that.
+In september we'll have that;

+We should would on what we look like.

 ---

 ## ✨ Features